JWCow/GIPHYKEYBOARD/README.md

 2. Double-click `giphy_hotkey.ahk` to run the program
 3. You should see the AutoHotkey icon in your system tray
 4. Press `Win + C` to open the GIPHY picker
-5. Type something to search for GIFs!
+5. Start searching for GIFs or browse trending categories!

 💡 **Pro Tips:**
 - To have the program start automatically with Windows: